BurnyCoder/all-mathematics/computer_science/machine_learning/deep_learning/artificial_neural_network.md

     - **Neuron**: The basic computational unit of the network.
     - **Activation Function**: A non-linear function that determines the output of a neuron.
     - **Layer**: A collection of neurons that operate together.
     - **Loss Function**: A function that measures the difference between the network's prediction and the actual target, which the network aims to minimize.
+This is a central concept in optimization theory.
     - **Backpropagation**: An algorithm used to efficiently compute the gradients of the loss function with respect to the network's weights.
-The chain rule from [calculus](../../pure_mathematics/analysis/derivative.md) is the foundation of the backpropagation algorithm.
+The chain rule from [calculus](../../../pure_mathematics/analysis/derivative.md) is the foundation of the backpropagation algorithm.
-    - **Gradient Descent**: An iterative optimization algorithm used to find the minimum of the loss function.
+    - **Gradient Descent**: An iterative optimization algorithm used to find the minimum of the loss function by using the [derivative](../../../pure_mathematics/analysis/derivative.md).
-    - **[Linear Algebra](../../pure_mathematics/linear_algebra/)**: Operations within a neural network are primarily matrix and vector manipulations.
+    - **[Linear Algebra](../../../pure_mathematics/linear_algebra/)**: Operations within a neural network are primarily matrix and vector manipulations.
-        - **[Vector Space](../../pure_mathematics/linear_algebra/vector_space.md)**: Input data (e.g., images, text) is represented as vectors.
+        - **[Vector Space](../../../pure_mathematics/linear_algebra/vector_space.md)**: Input data (e.g., images, text) is represented as vectors.
-        - **[Matrix](../../pure_mathematics/linear_algebra/matrix.md)**: The weights and inputs of neural networks are represented as matrices.
-        - **[Linear Transformation](../../pure_mathematics/linear_algebra/linear_transformation.md)**: Each layer in a neural network applies a linear transformation to its inputs.
+        - **Tensors and [Matrices](../../../pure_mathematics/linear_algebra/matrix.md)**: In general, weights and inputs are represented as tensors.
+A matrix (a 2D tensor) is very common, for example, representing the weights in a dense layer.
+Inputs (like images or video) and the kernels of convolutional layers are often higher-order tensors.
+        - **Affine Transformation**: Most layers perform an affine transformation ($W\mathbf{x} + b$) followed by a non-linear activation function.
+Some common layers (e.g., attention, normalization, pooling) are not simple affine transformations.
+    - **Calculus**: The branch of mathematics that provides the tools for optimizing neural networks.
+        - **[Derivative](../../../pure_mathematics/analysis/derivative.md)**: Used to calculate the gradient of the loss function, indicating the direction of steepest ascent, so optimization algorithms like gradient descent move in the opposite direction to find the function's minimum.
+        - **Chain Rule**: The fundamental rule for differentiating composite functions, which is the cornerstone of the backpropagation algorithm.

 - **Applications**:
     - **Computer Vision**: Image recognition, object detection, and image segmentation.